DevOps-Represent/mcp-server-workshop/typescript/animal-rescue-mcp-server/part-2-instructions.md

 **Now let’s tell the tool what to do when your mcp client calls it.**

-Now let’s tell the tool what to do when it’s called with an animal ID.

 We’ll:
 1. Use your AnimalRescueService to attempt to adopt the pet